Importance of DORA Metrics for Boosting Tech Team Performance

 Change Failure Rate

 CFR, or Change Failure Rate measures the frequency at which newly deployed changes lead to failures, glitches, or unexpected outcomes in the IT environment.
+Quality assurance practices, such as automated testing and staging, play a crucial role in reducing the change failure rate by ensuring high product quality before deployment.

 0% - 15% CFR is considered to be a good indicator of code quality.